 Scripps has always been one of the best cancer hospitals in this area.
 Now, with Scripps and MD Anderson joining forces, we have the whole package in San Diego. — Mary Mickelson

 Support Our Capital Needs for Scripps MD Anderson

 Cancer care is delivered in more than 20 sites across the county.
 Capital funding benefits the buildout and equipment necessary to provide standardized care throughout the county.

-To facilitate streamlined care for our patients, as designed by Scripps MD Anderson Cancer Center, we will be building two main hubs in the county: Scripps MD Anderson Cancer Center Torrey Pines and Scripps MD Anderson Cancer Center Mercy.
+To facilitate streamlined care for our patients, as designed by Scripps MD Anderson Cancer Center, we will be building two main hubs in the county: Scripps MD Anderson Cancer Center Torrey Pines and Scripps MD Anderson/Prebys Cancer Center.
 Multidisciplinary clinics where doctors come to meet around the patient will be located in these hubs as well as within each hospital campus.

 Give Hope Through Clinical Research

 At Scripps MD Anderson Cancer Center, cancer research will play a vital role.
 Clinical research can extend life for many patients and our partnership will provide a dedicated line to some of the most advanced treatments available.

 Your contribution helps support life-extending clinical trials, including:

 - Colon cancer

 Build a Lasting Endowment